 - FREE AGENTS: Players may register as a free agent if they do not have a team to play with and would like to join a team for the leagues.
-Registering as a free agent DOES NOT GUARANTEE placement on a team, it only notifies team captains of availability and willingness to join a team.
+When registering as a free agent be sure to enter as much information about yourself such as age, height, level of play, positions you can play, experience…captains appreciate information when looking at the list of free agents.
+Registering as a free agent DOES NOT GUARANTEE placement on a team, it only notifies team captains of your availability and willingness to join a team.
 It is the team captain’s responsibility to contact any free agents directly if they need a player for their team.
+Free agents are NOT required to pay ahead of time and can wait to pay after they have been picked up by a team.
 Free agents who are not contacted prior to the start of leagues are encouraged to show up the first two weeks of league nights ready to play in case a team is short a player.
 Free agents who are asked to join a team for the entire season will be required to pay their portion of the team fee per the team captain’s direction.

 - JERSEYS: Teams are NOT required to wear matching or numbered jerseys.

 - MALE TO FEMALE RATIO

 - Men’s teams are allowed female players (no limit).
 There is no minimum number of men required to be on a coed or men’s team (i.e., a coed or men’s team can play with 6 women if they choose to do so).

 - For Coed: A minimum of 2 female players is required for coed team (unless playing with less than 6 players).
 There is NO minimum number required of male players.
 Teams may play with a minimum 4 players of which one player must be a female player.
 When playing with 4 to 5 players, at least one player on the court must be female.